17 Best Villages in the Cotswolds

-Expect to share the narrow streets with busloads of tourists if touring during the summer.
+Expect to share the narrow streets with busloads of tourists if visiting during the summer.
 This is one of the prettiest places to visit in the Cotswolds, so it gets busy.
+Plus, there are so many fun things to do in Bourton-on-the Water that it seems to be busy non-stop.
 If you’re hoping for a quieter, more private experience, try booking during the spring or fall.

 Accommodation: Where to Stay in Bourton-on-the-Water

 Painswick’s most awe-inspiring attraction is the 14th-century St. Mary’s Church.
 Outside lies a churchyard so fabulous, it belongs in a storybook.
 Tombs dating to the 17th century and 99 perfectly groomed yew trees (legend says the devil won’t let the 100th grow) cover the grounds, providing a photo-worthy backdrop.

 Once a wool town, Painswick is located just over seven miles south of Gloucester and has been nicknamed “Queen of the Cotswolds” for good reason.
 This charming town’s captivating scenery will put your camera into a frenzy.
 Quintessential Costwold stone homes line the churchyard’s borders and the steep, winding streets of town.